 Here are Tips for Teaching Assistants on office hours and grading.

 Here is a Cover Sheet that students can attach to their assignments.
-I suggest folding the papers and returning them so that the student’s name is on the front and their grade is on the back.
+I suggest folding the papers and returning them in a rubber-banded bundle so that the student’s name is on the front and their grade is on the back.

 The NC State Office of Student Conduct offers excellent support resources for instructors; in particular, they have a helpful “script” on how to confront a student.
 In addition, the NC State Office of Faculty Development offers resources specifically related to plagiarism.